 - Is one of the largest and most liquid ETFs in Canada

-- Is the first ETF in the world
+- Is the one of the first ETFs in the world

-- Is not as diversified as most other ETFs
+- Is not as diversified as some other ETFs

-BlackRock iShares XIU S&P/TSX 60 Index ETF is an ETF designed to replicate the performance of the S&P/TSX 60 Index, net of expenses.
+BlackRock iShares XIU is an ETF designed to replicate the performance of the S&P/TSX 60 Index.

-Professionally managed by BlackRock, a multinational investment management corporation, iShares XIU ETF is a medium-risk investment opportunity that caters to investors seeking long-term capital growth through the top Canadian companies’ performance returns.
+Professionally managed by BlackRock, a multinational investment management corporation, iShares XIU ETF is a medium-risk investment that caters to investors seeking exposure to top Canadian companies.

-As an all-equity ETF, BlackRock iShares XIU invests its entire capital in a basket of equity securities that are not exposed to fixed-income securities like bonds or GICs.
-Launched in 1990, it is the first ETF that marked the emergence of a viable alternative to mutual fund products.
+Launched in 1990, it is one of the first ETFs that marked the emergence of a viable alternative to mutual fund products.